Mrs Simpson from London

 Mrs Spiers from Northampton

-had her Mitsubishi Shogun break down after having just been serviced by a local garage only two weeks previous.
+had her Volkswagen break down after having just been serviced by a local garage only two weeks previous.
 The garage had explained that the engine had seized and that they were not liable.

 We inspected the vehicle and supplied the report for legal proceedings to start.
-The case went to court and we stood as expert witnesses in the case on behalf of Mrs Campbell.
+The case went to court and we stood as an Expert Witnesses in the case on behalf of Mrs Campbell.
 Due to our report, the repair centre was found to be at fault and forced to pay costs to Mrs Campbell.